truecharts/public/charts/stable/homepage/docs/hp-integration.md

 ### Known issues and Limitations

 - When Using the integration to detect your apps, applications may change places with in the group on each restart of homepage as it populates in the order it detects the application
-- Some Applications may have incorrect widget type
+- Some Applications may have incorrect widget type, pleas open a bug report on our [GitHub](https://github.com/truecharts/charts/issues)
 - When using the integration you will not be able to control settings on a per app basis as far as auto showing/hiding stats or chaining the status indicator or adding a ping with ms response time readout
-- External Services does have the options for integration but may not be fully functional
+- External Services is not supported at this time despite the options being present
-- Applications that have different names from their default (IE second deployments) may not fully work at this time.
 - If you define a group services.yaml it must contain at least one manual entry otherwise it will interfere with widget API calls and cause an API JSON error
+- Custom-App will report Pod Status and stats but has no widget support at this time.